Admissions Requirements - General

 Financial Aid Satisfactory Academic Progress Policy

-Colleges and universities are required to establish minimum standards of satisfactory academic progress (SAP) for students receiving federally funded (Title IV) financial aid as well as all Delaware valley college grants and scholarships.
+Colleges and universities are required to establish minimum standards of satisfactory academic progress for students receiving federally funded (Title IV) financial aid.
 In order to maintain eligibility for Federal Title IV financial aid that falls under the United States Department of Education a student must continue to make satisfactory qualitative (grade point average) and quantitative (pace) academic progress.
 Title IV aid governed by the United States Department of Education:

 - Federal Pell Grant